Skip to content

 zelos extensions

-Manage Zelos Agent extensions.
+Manage Zelos extensions.

 Usage: zelos extensions [OPTIONS] <COMMAND>